zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/provision-load-adb/provision-load-adb.md

     ![](./images/create.png " ")

 9. Your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
-At this point, your Autonomous Data Warehouse database is ready to use!
+At this point, your Autonomous Database instance is ready to use!
 Have a look at your instance's details here including its name, database version, OCPU count, and storage size.

     ![Database instance homepage.](./images/provision.png " ")

     ![Database instance homepage.](./images/provision-2.png " ")

-## **STEP 2:** Create ML User in ADW
+## **STEP 2:** Create OMLUSER in ADB Instance

 1. From the hamburger menu, select **Autonomous Data Warehouse** and navigate to your ADW instance.